Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes. She's a vegetarian and advocate for healthy living.

 Butternut squash is the queen bee of winter squash.
-You can bake it, boil it, mash it, and even stir fry it.
+You can bake, boil, mash, and even stir-fry it.
 It's the gateway squash, the squash for people who aren't so sure they like squash.

-It is a good source of fibre, vitamin C, manganese, magnesium, and potassium.
+It is good for fiber, vitamin C, manganese, magnesium, and potassium.
 Winter squash, butternut, acorn squash, and pumpkins are all in the same family.
-High in fiber, nutrient-dense, and about 63 calories a serving with no fat, this fruit can be enjoyed often without guilt.
+High in fiber, nutrient-dense, and about 63 calories a serving with no fat, its fruit can be enjoyed often without guilt.

-These fresh, crispy, slightly sweet butternut squash french fries are delicious and very easy to make.
+These fresh, crispy, slightly sweet butternut squash french fries are delicious and easy to make.
 Healthy french fries—a dream come true!

 - 1 whole butternut squash

 - 1 tablespoon of Kosher salt

 - Preheat the oven to 425 degrees.

 - Cut butternut squash in half first, peel it and remove all seeds.